MacOS Mojave: System requirements

 macOS Mojave requires at least 2 GB of RAM as well as 12.5 GB of available disk space to upgrade from OS X El Capitan, macOS Sierra, or macOS High Sierra, or 18.5 GB of disk space to upgrade from OS X Yosemite and earlier releases.
 Some features are not available on all compatible models.
 Mojave installations convert the installation volume to Apple File System (APFS), if the volume had not previously been converted from HFS+.

 Changes

+Default wallpaper

+The default desktop picture is an image of the Mojave Desert.

 System updates

 macOS Mojave deprecates support for several legacy features of the OS.
 The graphics frameworks OpenGL and OpenCL are still supported by the operating system, but will no longer be maintained; developers are encouraged to use Apple's Metal library instead.

 OpenGL is a cross-platform graphics framework designed to support a wide range of processors.
 Apple chose OpenGL in the late 1990s to build support for software graphics rendering into the Mac, after abandoning QuickDraw 3D.
 At the time, moving to OpenGL allowed Apple to take advantage of existing libraries that enabled hardware acceleration on a variety of different GPUs.
 As time went on, Apple has shifted its efforts towards building its hardware platforms for mobile and desktop use.
 Metal makes use of the homogenized hardware by abandoning the abstraction layer and running on the "bare metal".
 Metal reduces CPU load, shifting more tasks to the GPU.
 It reduces driver overhead and improves multithreading, allowing every CPU thread to send commands to the GPU.

 macOS does not natively support Vulkan, the Khronos group's official successor to OpenGL.
 The MoltenVK library can be used as a bridge, translating most of the Vulkan 1.0 API into the Metal API.

 Continuing the process started in macOS High Sierra (10.13), which issued warnings about compatibility with 32-bit applications, Mojave issues warnings when opening 32-bit apps that they will not be supported in future updates.
 In macOS Mojave 10.14, this alert appears once every 30 days when launching the app, as macOS 10.15 does not support 32-bit applications.

 When Mojave is installed, it will convert solid-state drives (SSDs), hard disk drives (HDDs), and Fusion Drives, from HFS Plus to APFS.
 On Fusion Drives using APFS, files will be moved to the SSD based on the file's frequency of use and its SSD performance profile.
 APFS will also store all metadata for a Fusion Drive's file system on the SSD.

 New data protections require applications to get permission from the user before using the Mac camera and microphone or accessing system data like user Mail history and Messages database.